Mudhasar07/devTinderBackend/homework.md

 - What are options in Model.findOneAndUpdate
 - API - Update User with email ID

 - Explore schematype options from the documentation
-- add require, unique, min, loercase, minLength, trim
+- add require, unique, min, lowercase, minLength, trim
 - Add default
 - Create a cusomer validation function for gender
 - Improve the DB Schema - Put all appropriate validation on each field in schema